8 Elegant Floral Scents That Smell Fresh & Feminine

 If elegant rose perfumes had a patron saint, it would probably be this one.

 Chloé has become a modern classic for good reason.
-The rose here feels airy and luminous rather than powdery or vintage, giving the fragrance a polished, contemporary feel.
+The rose here feels light and luminous rather than powdery or vintage; this isn’t your grandmother’s rose perfume.

-It smells like the woman who always looks pulled together—effortlessly chic, slightly expensive—even when she insists she just threw something on.
+It smells like the woman who always looks pulled together, effortlessly chic, even when she insists she just threw something on.

 There’s also something brilliant about the value here.
 Chloé somehow manages to smell far more expensive than it is: It-girl energy on a perfectly reasonable budget.